Student Loans at RCC

 If you need additional funds to pay for your education-related expenses, you may be eligible for Federal Direct Loans (FAFSA students only).
 Visit studentaid.gov to learn about loans including annual & lifetime maximums and repayment plans.

 RCC does not automatically award student loans.
-If you are seeking loans, you must complete the required loan application steps once RCC has received your FAFSA (or once the loan application period opens, whichever is later):
+If you are seeking loans, you must complete the required loan application steps each academic year, once RCC has received your FAFSA for that year (or once the loan application period opens, whichever is later):

 You can do the loan steps in any order.
 If you’d like to learn more about loans before completing the application, we recommend you start with Loan Entrance Counseling.
 That step alone doesn’t obligate you to borrow if you then decide not to.